adityasatuluri/IVFLOW_FLUTTER/ESP32_Scripts/readme.md

-# ESP32 Scripts for IVFLOW_FLUTTER
+# ESP32 Scripts - IVFLOW

 This repository contains Arduino scripts for ESP32, developed as part of the IVFLOW_FLUTTER project.
 These scripts enable communication between an ESP32 microcontroller and a Flutter-based application via Bluetooth Low Energy (BLE).
 The scripts support various functionalities such as toggling lights, sending alphanumeric strings, and blinking LEDs.